beberlei/composer-monorepo-plugin/README.md

 3. No composer.lock/Pull Request issues that block your productivity with multi repository projects.
 4. If you commit `vendor/` no dependency on Github and Packagist anymore for fast builds.
 5. Much higher Reproducibility of builds
-6. Not yet: Detect components that changed since a given commit and their dependants to allow efficient build process on CI systems (only test components that changed, only regenerate assets for components that changed, ...)
+6. Not yet: Detect packages that changed since a given commit and their dependants to allow efficient build process on CI systems (only test packages that changed, only regenerate assets for packages that changed, ...)

 ## Description

-This project assumes you have a single monolithic repository with several components as well as third party dependencies using Composer.
+This project assumes you have a single monolithic repository containing multiple packages as well as third party dependencies using Composer.

-You would create a `composer.json` file in the root of your project and use this single source of vendor libraries accross all your own components.
+You would create a `composer.json` file in the root of your project and use this single source of vendor libraries accross all your own packages.

 This sounds counter-intuitive to the Composer approach at first, but it simplifies dependency management for a big project massively.
-Usually if you are using a composer.json per component, you have mass update sprees where you upate some basic library like "symfony/dependency-injection" in 10-20 components or worse, have massively out of date components and many different versions everywhere.
+Usually if you are using a composer.json per package, you have mass update sprees where you upate some basic library like "symfony/dependency-injection" in 10-20 packages or worse, have massively out of date packages and many different versions everywhere.

-Then every of your own components contains a `fiddler.json` using almost the same syntax as Composer:
+Then every of your own package contains a `fiddler.json` using almost the same syntax as Composer:

     {